AurityLab/graphql-kotlin-toolkit/README.md

 ```

 ## Spring Boot integration
-This integration works in a more opinionated way than e.g. [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring) as it provides additional annotations which can be used to register code for various GraphQL types.
+This integration works in a more opinionated way as it provides additional annotations which can be used to register code for various GraphQL types.
+It also comes with a servlet, which handles all GraphQL requests.

 ### Annotations
-The following annotations are provided by this integration:
+You can register your code through the following annotations which are provided by this integration.

 ####  [**GQLResolver**](https://github.com/AurityLab/graphql-kotlin-toolkit/blob/master/spring/src/main/kotlin/com/auritylab/graphql/kotlin/toolkit/spring/annotation/GQLResolver.kt)
 Defines a resolver using the given container name and field name.